Documents / Publications

 Appendix D – Grievance Recipient Grievance Procedures.pdf

-For those who have a copy of the 2012 Program and Services Handbook, DOEA has provided the following summary of the changes made.
-This pdf document reflects the differences between the 2012 edition and the new 2013 edition.
+For those who have a copy of the 2013 Program and Services Handbook, DOEA has provided the following summary of the changes made.
+This pdf document (revised and added to website on 7/17/14) reflects the differences between the 2013 edition and the new 2014 edition.

 Additional resources are also available on the Florida Department of Elder Affairs (DOEA) Web site.

 AAAPP Report of the Needs Assessment Surveys, August 2012

 The Area Agency on Aging of Pasco-Pinellas conducted two surveys between March and August 2012 to obtain information about the needs of elders in Pasco and Pinellas counties (Planning and Service Area 5-PSA 5) in preparation for the 2013-2015 Area Plan.
 Two surveys were conducted.
 One survey, “Survey of Senior Needs in Pasco and Pinellas – For Key Informants and Professionals,” was designed for response by key informants and professionals serving elders in PSA 5.
 The second survey, “Survey of the Needs of Persons Age 60 and Older,” was designed for response by a large cross section of persons age 60 and older residing in Pasco or Pinellas counties.

 A copy of the report is available as a pdf file: AAAPP Report of the Needs Assessment Surveys.